MicrosoftDocs/win32/desktop-src/remoteassist/remoteassist-sample-code.md

 ---
 title: Remote Assistance Sample Code
 description: This topic contains sample code that provides IRendezvousSession and DRendezvousSessionEvents implementation.
-It also shows how to invoke the Component Object Model (COM) objects that implement the IRendezvousApplication interface. ms.assetid: '4c2e3b87-e434-441a-9bad-8e2838d04113'
+It also shows how to invoke the Component Object Model (COM) objects that implement the IRendezvousApplication interface. ms.assetid: 4c2e3b87-e434-441a-9bad-8e2838d04113 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Remote Assistance Sample Code

-This topic contains sample code that provides [**IRendezvousSession**](remoteassist-irendezvoussession.md) and [**DRendezvousSessionEvents**](remoteassist-drendezvoussessionevents.md) implementation.
-It also shows how to invoke the Component Object Model (COM) objects that implement the [**IRendezvousApplication**](remoteassist-irendezvousapplication.md) interface.
+This topic contains sample code that provides [**IRendezvousSession**](/windows/previous-versions/RendezvousSession/nn-rendezvoussession-irendezvoussession?branch=master) and [**DRendezvousSessionEvents**](/windows/previous-versions/RendezvousSession/?branch=master) implementation.
+It also shows how to invoke the Component Object Model (COM) objects that implement the [**IRendezvousApplication**](/windows/previous-versions/RendezvousSession/nn-rendezvoussession-irendezvousapplication?branch=master) interface.
 The sample depends on Active Template Library (ATL) libraries.
 The sample does not include the transport from one peer to the other.
 This needs to be implemented by the instant messaging (IM) application.

 The following code files and registry information are included in this topic.